-Temples of the Middle and New Kingdoms were all decorated with reliefs covering the walls: wherever there was an empty space on the wall or columns the sculptors filled them with reliefs which were later painted in bright colors.
+The temples of the Middle and New Kingdoms were all decorated with reliefs covering the walls: wherever there was an empty space on the wall or columns, the sculptors filled them with reliefs which were later painted in bright colors.
 These reliefs have admirably drawn silhouettes.
-During the Middle Kingdom reliefs were raised above the plane of the wall, but during the New Kingdom the “sunken” reliefs (with the plane of the wall above the relief itself) were preferred.
+During the Middle Kingdom, reliefs were raised above the plane of the wall, but during the New Kingdom the “sunken” reliefs (with the plane of the wall above the relief itself) were preferred.

 The sculptors also carved huge statues which often showed a taste for exaggerated colossal dimensions, a characteristic of ancient Egyptian art.
 Some of the Pharaohs’ statues placed at the doors of their temples were truly colossal.
 Sculptors during the New Kingdom demonstrated extraordinary talent to represent the personality of the portrayed: the priests and monarchs.
 The psychology of each of the great princes of Egypt appears in these family portraits as well as individuals of his family and the royal princesses.
-These secondary figures rarely have the large dimensions of the portraits of the pharaohs: queens are often close to their husbands, smaller, and next to an ankle of the monarch their husband and lord.
-In the reliefs of temples the Pharaoh is represented larger than natural size.
-He was considered a superior being involved in a battle of pygmies if we compare his size to the other characters surrounding him.
-Even the great horses of the Pharaoh’s chariot are also disproportionate in size thus reflecting a semi-divine nature given to them by its owner the King of Egypt.
+These secondary figures rarely have the large dimensions of the portraits of the pharaohs: queens are often close to their husbands, smaller, and next to an ankle of the monarch, their husband and lord.
+In the reliefs of the temples, the Pharaoh is represented larger than natural size.
+He was considered a superior being involved in a battle of pygmies, if we compare his size to the other characters surrounding him.
+Even the great horses of the Pharaoh’s chariot are also disproportionate in size, thus reflecting a semi-divine nature given to them by its owner, the King of Egypt.